mozilla/treeherder/docs/common_tasks.rst

   .. code-block:: bash

+     > rm -rf node_modules npm-shrinkwrap.json
      > npm install
-     # npm-shrinkwrap fixes some of the deficiencies of the in-built shrinkwrap
-     > sudo npm install -g npm-shrinkwrap
-     # Adds the packages listed under `dependencies` to npm-shrinkwrap.json
+     # Adds the packages listed under ``dependencies`` to npm-shrinkwrap.json
-     > npm-shrinkwrap
+     > npm shrinkwrap

 * Now commit the changes to both ``package.json`` and ``npm-shrinkwrap.json``.

+Note: If the Vagrant host is Windows, the ``npm install`` will fail due to lack of symlink support on the host.
+You will need to temporarily move ``package.json`` outside of the shared folder and copy it and the resultant ``npm-shrinkwrap.json`` back when done.